All About Cedar Shake Roofing

 Installation of Cedar Shake Roofing

 Certified cedar shake installers understand the importance of giving bundles of cedar shakes time to acclimate to local weather conditions.
-Such installers also understand the need to use the proper fasteners, and to space them correctly.
-They also understand the need for correct spacing, proper ventilation and appropriate sheathing.
+Such installers also understand the need to use the proper fasteners and space them correctly.
+They also understand the need for correct spacing, proper ventilation, and appropriate sheathing.
 In areas with wind-driven snow, including the DMV, solid sheathing is important to limit moisture intrusion.
-The use of solid sheathing is also important under treated cedar shakes.
+The use of solid sheathing is also important in under-treated cedar shakes.
 Certi-label shakes have been tested with plywood sheathing, although OSB can be an appropriate alternative.